peternied/approved-by-maintainers/README.md

     description: "GitHub token used for authentication"
     required: true
   maintainers:
-    description: 'The list of maintainers that can approve the request, space seperated'
+    description: 'The list of maintainers that can approve the request, comma seperated'
     required: false
   min-required:
     description: 'The minimum number of maintainers required to approve, e.g. 2'